 Preface

 About a century after the invention of powered flight, aviation has slowly become a vital element of everyday life.
-While pioneers and flying aces build the collective imaginary around the early days of aviation, technical advances around surveillance systems, the use of radar in civil aviation in the 1950s, the generalisation of GPS for civil applications in the 1980s and the ADS-B mandate emerging in the 2000s make the use of data in aviation an interesting field of research for many disciplines.
+While pioneers and flying aces build the collective imaginary around the early days of aviation, technical advances around surveillance systems, the use of radar in civil aviation in the 1950s, the generalisation of Global Positioning System (GPS) for civil applications in the 1980s and the Automatic Dependent Surveillance–Broadcast (ADS-B) mandate emerging in the 2000s make the use of data in aviation an interesting field of research for many disciplines.
 In particular, such effort has been justified by the historic growth of traffic from the early 2000s, and new challenges such as world-wide crises, pandemics or new unmanned technologies.

 Aviation and air transportation are data-rich environments.
 At the very start of each aircraft, it comes with its own design information and performance data.
 During flight operations, it can collect several gigabytes of raw data per flight including trajectory data and sensor information.
 Beyond the aircraft itself, information regarding procedures, flight tables, surveillance states, and weather reports are also constantly being generated and aggregated.